 3. Left Risalit

-The left risalit will become a laboratory for the culinary arts.
+The left risalit will host The Restaurant - a laboratory for the culinary arts.

 4. Main Building